Regularity properties and simulations of Gaussian random fields on the Sphere cross Time: Regularity Properties

 This allows to tackle the problem in a different way.
-Instead of using spectral techniques, regularity of kernels might be shown through an isomorphism between the spaces $W^{n,m} ((-1, 1) \times \mathbb{R})$ and the weighted bi-sequence spaces
+Instead of using spectral techniques, regularity of kernels might be shown through an isomorphism between the spaces $W^{n,m} ((-1, 1) \times \mathbb{R})$ and the weighted square summable bi-sequence spaces

-where $\left( k^{m/2} \cdot j^{n}; \ \ k, j \in \mathbb{N} \right)$ denotes the sequence of weights.
+where $\left\lbrace k^{m/2} \cdot j^{(d-1)/2 + n}; \ \ k, j \in \mathbb{N} \right\rbrace$ denotes the sequence of weights.

-From now on, for the sake of simplicity, we only consider weighted Sobolev spaces $W^{n} := W^{n,n}$, and the weighted bi-sequence spaces $(kj)_{n} = (k j)_{n, n}$, obtained as a special case of Equation (\ref{BiSeq_Spaces}) when $n = m$.
-The careful reader will observe that the following results may be extended to the case $n \neq m$.
+From now on, for the sake of simplicity, we only consider weighted Sobolev spaces $W^{n} := W^{n,n}$, and the weighted square summable bi-sequence spaces $(kj)_{n} := (k j)_{n, n}$, obtained as a special case of Equation (\ref{BiSeq_Spaces}) when $n = m$.

 In order to extend the isomorphism to spaces $W^{\eta}$ with $\eta$ being not an integer, following \cite{triebel1999interpolation} we now introduce the interpolation spaces $W^{\eta}:= W^{\eta}((-1, 1) \times \mathbb{R})$ for $n < \eta < n+1$, defined through: